Running: A Short Story of Love Lost and Love Found

 The latter was more than she could say of her parents.
 Lately, they had stepped up the call campaign, asking her if she needed anything or did she want to move back?
 She wondered how they could ask any of those questions.
 What she needed she would never have again, so the questions were mere exercises.
-She considered them rhetorical and no longer considered answering.
+She considered them rhetorical and no longer even considered trying to form an answer.
 While she hated the memories, she was reluctant to abandon where they originated.
-That would be like abandoning Steve, abandoning the memories, as much as she hated them, knowing they lurked behind the doors of the apartment, around the corner on the way to work and greeting her every morning.
+That would be like abandoning Steve, abandoning the memories.
+She almost coveted knowing they lurked behind the doors of the apartment, around the corner on the way to work and greeted her every morning.

 The days would have continued to unfold without change, without incident if she had her way.
-Memories carefully held at bay, pain thankfully numbed, plans on automatic.
+Memories carefully held at arms length, pain there but numbed, plans on automatic.
 But life is never that way and she should have known.

 Then Callie saw.
 Her little brown companion had ventured onto the ice and had partially fallen in.
-He was unsuccessfully trying to gain traction with his front paws, would emerge part way only to slide back with a little yelp and a splash.
+Desperately, but unsuccessfully trying to gain traction with his front paws, the little dog would emerge part way, only to slide back with a little yelp and a splash.

 Without thinking, Callie rushed to the edge of the frozen pond and, throwing her gloves to the ground, immediately slipped and slid her way to the hapless, splashing dog.
 He was keeping his head above the water, but she could see the fear in his huge, dark eyes.
 All she could think of was not letting him drown.
 When she reach him, she quickly reached in and grabbed hold.
 The dog stopped struggling, relaxed enough for Callie to begin to pull him out.
 He was bigger than she originally thought and she had to reposition herself in order to get a good grip.
 That was when she heard the groan and then the cracking.
 Looking down, she saw the ice under her feet was cracking and the crack was spreading like a grounded thunderbolt in slow motion.